-I’d say the new-in-2015 City Kitchen (700 Eighth Ave at 44th st, 2nd floor; http://citykitchen.rownyc.com) is the best thing to happen to the Times Square area since Hugh Jackman started regularly appearing on Broadway.
+- City Kitchen (700 Eighth Ave at 44th st, 2nd floor; http://citykitchen.rownyc.com).
+The best thing to happen to the Times Square area since Hugh Jackman started regularly appearing on Broadway.
 It consists of six counters serving foods from some of the most celebrated eateries in NYC, though oddly, a number of them are using different names here.
 But if you go to The Box you can get the same type of unique Lebanese food that you will at its “mother” ilili (the duck schwarma with garlic-fig whip here is sensational); try Kuro Obi, and you’ll get the sublime ramen soups you’d get at its parent restaurant Ippudo.
 Also on site: fabulous Taiwanese shaved snow desserts, gourmet doughnuts, draft beer, sake, sushi, burgers and more.

-Gotham West Market at 600 11th Avenue between 44th and 45th streets (gothamwestmarket.com; 212-582-7940) opened in the winter of 2014 and is a real boon to all of the conventioneers who have to head to the restaurant-starved neighborhood around the Javits Center.
+- Gotham West Market (600 11th Avenue between 44th and 45th streets; gothamwestmarket.com; 212-582-7940).
+A real boon to all of the conventioneers who have to head to the restaurant-starved neighborhood around the Javits Center.
 For the rest of us, it’s a bit out of the way (it’s quite far west) but is worth the trek for its unusual conglomeration of “taste experiences.”
-Patrons sit in the middle of the chicly industrial-looking room and can cherry-pick a meal of a Spanish tapas (at a bar run by acclaimed chef Seamus McManus of Tertulia), excellent ramen noodles from Ivan Ramen, charcuterie and cocktails from Cannibal and diner-style fare from Genuine Roadside.
+Patrons sit in the middle of the chicly industrial-looking room and can cherry-pick a meal of a Spanish tapas (at a bar run by acclaimed chef Seamus McManus of Tertulia), excellent ramen noodles from Ivan Ramen, and ice cream from Ample Hills Creamery.

-In the winter months, Brooklyn’s Smorgasburg (www.brooklynflea.com; Saturdays and Sundays only 11am–6pm; see below for locations) can count as a food court, as it’s held indoors.
-Come spring, the 100 or so food vendors that make up this lollapalooza of munching take their stands outdoors to both Brooklyn Bridge Park, near Pier 5 (on Saturdays) and East River State Park, which has its opening where Kent Street and North 7th Street (on Sundays; both locations are in Brooklyn).
+- Smorgasburg (www.brooklynflea.com; Saturdays and Sundays only 11am–6pm; see website for locations).
+In the winter months, Brooklyn’scan count as a food court, as it’s held indoors.
+Come spring, the 100 or so food vendors that make up this lollapalooza of munching take their stands outdoors to several different locales.
 As for what you’ll eat here, the question might better be put “what won’t you eat?”
 The variety of foods is staggering and the quality incredibly high.
 On a recent visit, my group noshed on curried hot dogs with a slaw of kimchee apples; oysters with three delightful mignonette sauces; fried eggplant with yogurt sauce; root beer–flavored macaroons; fab barbecue; and El Salvadorean pupusas (like a tortilla, with a variety of stuffings).